c2FmZQ/c2FmZQ/README.md

-   --allow-new-accounts           Allow new account registrations. (default: true) --verbose value, -v value      The level of logging verbosity: 1:Error 2:Info 3:Debug (default: 2 (info)) --encrypt-metadata             Encrypt the server metadata (strongly recommended). (default: true) --passphrase-file FILE         Read the database passphrase from FILE. [$C2FMZQ_PASSPHRASE_FILE] --htdigest-file FILE           The name of the htdigest FILE to use for basic auth for some endpoints, e.g. /metrics [$C2FMZQ_HTDIGEST_FILE]
+   --allow-new-accounts           Allow new account registrations. (default: true) --verbose value, -v value      The level of logging verbosity: 1:Error 2:Info 3:Debug (default: 2 (info)) --encrypt-metadata             Encrypt the server metadata (strongly recommended). (default: true) --passphrase-command COMMAND   Read the database passphrase from the standard output of COMMAND. [$C2FMZQ_PASSPHRASE_CMD] --passphrase-file FILE         Read the database passphrase from FILE. [$C2FMZQ_PASSPHRASE_FILE] --htdigest-file FILE           The name of the htdigest FILE to use for basic auth for some endpoints, e.g. /metrics [$C2FMZQ_HTDIGEST_FILE]
    --licenses                     Show the software licenses. (default: false)